Frequently Asked Questions

 Special home charging units can provide this same charge in a little over an hour.
 It’s important to remember that much like conventional gasoline powered cars, driving ranges will vary depending on how much electricity your car holds and your driving habits.
 Manufacturer websites have EV mileage information.

-There are a growing number of online maps and cell phone apps that can help you find public charging stations – more stations are being installed every day.
-A simple web search for “public EV charging map” can help you find specific locations, like this one U.S. Department of Energy charging map.
+There are a growing number of online maps, like this one from the U.S. Department of Energy, and cell phone apps that can help you find public charging stations – more stations are being installed every day.
+A simple web search for “public EV charging map” can also help you find specific locations.

 If you live in a multi-unit residence, installing plug-in vehicle charging equipment may require approval from your homeowners association (HOA).
 Since multi-unit residence installations are often in common areas, it’s important to involve your HOA as soon as possible.